 NPR Distribution maintains a 24-hour hot backup in St. Paul, Minnesota.
 All programming for both ContentDepot and The HUB is simultaneously fed to the main location in Washington, DC and St. Paul.
 This enables for seamless transition whether it be for normal maintenance and upgrades and an emergency situation.

 Broadcast equipment is well made, but occasionally even the best equipment needs to be serviced.
 NPR Distribution customers can count on our Network Support Center for technical assistance and repairs.
-Our NSC's experienced and knowledgeable staff can keep your network on the air by:

 The NSC operates during normal business hours (Eastern Time).
 For off-the-air emergency consultation, the staff is available 24/7.
 The NSC can be reached at 202.513.2650 or prsshelp@npr.org.